rajeshecb70/one2n-sre-bootcamp/milestone-04/README.md

     - Docker build and push

-  To achieve the stages of building, testing, and performing code linting, you need to use appropriate make targets.✅ CI pipeline should be run using a self-hosted GitHub runner running on your local machine.
-  CI pipeline should only be triggered when changes are made in the code directory and not in other directories or filepaths.✅
+  To achieve the stages of building, testing, and performing code linting, you need to use appropriate make targets.✅ CI pipeline should be run using a self-hosted GitHub runner running on your local machine.✅ CI pipeline should only be triggered when changes are made in the code directory and not in other directories or filepaths.✅
-  CI workflow should allow the developer to manually trigger the pipeline when required.
+  CI workflow should allow the developer to manually trigger the pipeline when required.✅